cosmos72/gomacro/README.md

 Some features are still missing:
 * interfaces.
 They can be declared, but nothing more: there is no way to implement them or call their methods
-* extracting methods from types.
-For example `time.Duration.String` should return a `func(time.Duration) string` but currently gives an error.
-  Instead extracting methods from objects is supported: `time.Duration(1s).String` correctly returns a func() string
+* switching to a different package
+  (if you absolutely need it, the older and slower `gomacro.classic.Interp` supports switching to a different package)
-* goto
+* goto is partially implemented, needs to be completed
-* named return values
 * history/readline (rlwrap does the job in most cases)

 Limitations:
-* no distinction between named and unnamed types created by interpreted code.
+* Named types created by interpreted code are emulated.
-  For the interpreter, `struct { A, B int }` and `type Pair struct { A, B int }` are exactly the same type.
-This has subtle consequences, including the risk that two different packages define the same type and overwrite each other's methods.
+  When the interpreter is asked to create for example `type Pair struct { A, B int }`, it actually creates instances of the unnamed `struct { A, B int }`.
+  Everything works as it should within the interpreter, but extracting the struct and using it in compiled code actually reveals the difference.

   The reason for such limitation is simple: the interpreter uses `reflect.StructOf()` to define new types, which can only create unnamed types.

-  The interpreter then defines named types as aliases for the underlying unnamed types.
+* recursive types are emulated too.
+  For example `type List struct { First interface{}; Rest *List}` is actually a `struct { First interface{}; Rest *interface{} }`.
+  Again, everything works as it should within the interpreter, but extracting the struct and using it in compiled code reveals the difference.

-* cannot create recursive types, as for example `type List struct { First interface{}; Rest *List}` The reason is the same as above: the interpreter uses `reflect.StructOf()` to define new types, which cannot create recursive types
+  The reason is the same as above: the interpreter uses `reflect.StructOf()` to define new types, which cannot create recursive types